reach-sh/reach-lang/docs/src/tut/rsvp/index.md

 We will define an API that Guests can call to register for an Event and we'll define another API that the Host can call whenever they want to report whether a Guest showed up.

-We will define a Mapping that records whether an Guest has registered and we will clear that record when the Host reports their attendance.
+We will define a Mapping that records whether a Guest has registered and we will clear that record when the Host reports their attendance.

 Since API publications do not come from participants, but could come from any number of actors in the consensus network, including other contracts, AND because Mappings can grow linearly in the number of actors that interact with the program, there is no limit to the number of Guests!